Ergonica Secure Shopping Values

 Advanced Weed Twister Top of Page

-An Advanced Weed Twister is a newer member of the WEED TWISTER family.
+An Advanced Weed Twister is a highly skilled user, able to use the WEED TWISTER in more ways, and more skillfully than the Expert Weed Twister.
 If you are new to the WEED TWISTER experience, you may be able to advance your techniques to the next level by acquiring the skills and applications listed here.
 Most of the techniques at this level can be learned without instruction just by experimenting with the WEED TWISTER.

 1. Twisting and Lifting: The first question most users have is when to stop twisting? and when to start lifting?
 How do I accomplish complete root removal?
 You will soon discover that you will see the weed begin to turn when it is loose and you will also feel the tension on the tool relax.
 The twisting motion loosens the soil that holds the root fibers in place.
 Once the root fibers are loose, the whole plant begins to turn within the coils.
 It's usually best to let the plant do the twist dance with your tool and make a couple of complete rotations to make sure it's ready to go.
 That's the best time to stop twisting and start lifting!
 This will also present you with a prize for your efforts when you see the entire root structure face the light of day!